-1. The captured gas is being flared, or

-- 2. The captured gas may be used to produce energy (e.g., electricity/thermal energy), but no emission reductions will be claimed for displacing or avoiding energy from other sources. - 3.
+- 1. The captured gas is being flared, or - 2.
+The captured gas may be used to produce energy (e.g., electricity/thermal energy), but no emission reductions will be claimed for displacing or avoiding energy from other sources. - 3.
 The farms have livestock populations managed under confined conditions and operate in a competitive market. - 4.
-The livestock populations are comprised of swine animals, an applicable animal type. - 5.
-The AWMS, including both the baseline scenario and the manure management systems introduced as part of the project activity, is in accordance with the regulatory framework in the country, excluding the discharge of manure into natural resources (e.g., rivers or estuaries). - 6.
-The project activity introduces an AWMS practice and technology to reduce GHG emissions at the designated farms. - 7.
-The project activity at the designated farms results in a reduction of GHG emissions due to the AWMS improvements.
+The livestock populations are comprised of swine animals, an applicable animal type.

-&lt;sup>23 Although in this project no emission reductions are claimed for displacing or avoiding energy from other sources, all possible financial revenues and/or emission leakages will be taken into account in the analysis performed.
+&lt;sup>21 Although in this project no emission reductions are claimed for displacing or avoiding energy from other sources, all possible financial revenues and/or emission leakages will be taken into account in the analysis performed.